JASFramework/Best-Apps-Websites-and-More/README.md

 ___

 **ANTI MALWARE APPS/TOOLS**

+*I had COVID-19.
+You know what I did?
+I turned on my Anti Virus and BOOM it was gone.*

 [Malwarebytes](https://www.malwarebytes.com/) - This Anti Virus Is The Simplest And Most Effective Tool In My Opinion. **Compatible** With Windows, Mac, Chromebook, And Has A Browser Guard.